Mercalyn/cuda-vs.-pytorch/README.md

 # Performance Cuda vs. Pytorch
 ![title img](title.png)
 Similar tests will be performed in Cuda and Pytorch in order to see if Cuda's performance gains are worth the cognitive overhead compared to Pytorch.
+Results at the bottom.

 ### PC setup
 > - HOST: AMD Ryzen 5 3600, 32GB System Mem, MSI B450M Gaming Plus